IIIF/cookbook-recipes/recipe/0032-collection/index.md

 Collections may have [`behavior`](https://iiif.io/api/presentation/3.0/#behavior) defined in order to influence user experience when viewing the resource.
 Manifests within a Collection DO NOT inherit behaviors from their referencing Collections; however referenced Collections will.

-## Restrictions

 Defining a IIIF Collection is to not be conflated with creating a table of contents within an individual Manifest.
 To define a table of contents, see [Multiple Volumes in a Single Bound Volume][0031].

+## Restrictions

+None known.

 ## Example